shssoichiro/oxipng/README.md

 ## Installing

-OxiPng can be installed from Cargo, via the following command:
+Oxipng can be installed from Cargo, via the following command:
 ```
 cargo install oxipng
 ```

-Alternatively, OxiPng can be built from source using the latest stable or nightly Rust:
+Alternatively, oxipng can be built from source using the latest stable or nightly Rust:
 ```
 git clone https://github.com/shssoichiro/oxipng.git
 cd oxipng